hydrusnetwork/hydrus/docs/running_from_source.md

 ### Building Packages on Windows { id="windows_build" }

+_This info is old, ignore unless you have trouble._

 Almost everything you get through pip is provided as pre-compiled 'wheels' these days, but if you get an error about Visual Studio C++ when you try to pip something, you have two choices:

 - Get Visual Studio 14/whatever build tools